Each of the checklists

 Reptile Database can be found here.

-The January 2005 version of the EMBL Reptile Database recognized 8240
+November 2018 version of the Reptile Database recognized

-499 additional reptile species unique to a single nation
+Reptile species unique to a single nation added

 reptile genera are also restricted to a

 single country.
-For lists of recently described reptile
+For lists of very recently described reptile

 Database).